-About Us • Member Services • Training & Educational Services
+About Us • Member Services • Training

 The Florida Municipal Electric Association (FMEA) represents the unified interests of Florida’s 33 public power communities.
 FMEA was established in 1942 in response to WWII fuel shortages and is now the statewide trade association and voice for Florida’s municipal electric utilities.